10th anniversary of the People's Republic of China

 The 10th anniversary celebrations of founding of the People's Republic of China were held on 1 October 1959.
 The main event was held in Tiananmen Square in Beijing.
 A grand banquet with many international dignitaries had been organized on the preceding evening.

-Constructions

-In Beijing, ten "great buildings" were constructed ahead of the celebrations.
-The most prominent of the ten was the Great Hall of the People.

-In Beijing
+Celebrations in Beijing

 28–29 September celebratory meeting

 On 28 and 29 September 1959 a meeting of more than 10,000 people was held in the Great Hall of the People.
 Chairman Mao Zedong and President Liu Shaoqi were present at the dias.
 President Liu Shaoqi held a keynote speech at the meeting.
-Prominent international guests at the event included Ho Chi Minh, Mikhail Suslov, Emil Bodnăraș, Hermann Matern, Mehmet Shehu, Dimitar Ganev, István Dobi, Aleksander Zawadzki, Yumjaagiin Tsedenbal, Kim Il-sung and Antonín Novotný.
+Prominent international guests at the event included Ho Chi Minh, Mikhail Suslov, Emil Bodnăraș, Hermann Matern, Mehmet Shehu, Dimitar Ganev, István Dobi, Aleksander Zawadzki, Yumjaagiin Tsedenbal, Kim Il Sung and Antonín Novotný.

 30 September banquet

 On the evening of 30 September 1959, a jubilee banquet was hosted in the Great Hall of the People.
 Around 5,000 people attended the banquet, including guests from around 80 countries.
 Mao Zedong and Soviet Premier Nikita Khrushchev entered the hall together, meeting applause.
 Chinese Premier Zhou Enlai and Soviet Premier Khrushchev presented their greetings at the banquet.
 The Soviet Foreign Minister Andrei Gromyko also participated in the banquet.

 Khrushchev had arrived directly from a visit to the United States on the same day.
 He held a short speech upon his arrival at the airport.